 There are several ways to think about the U.S. Constitution’s resistance to alteration.
 It’s entirely possible that the founders essentially “got it right” when they wrote the document, meaning that there hasn’t really been much need for change.
 The eleven thousand plus amendment proposals suggest that this is not the case.
 Obviously, people from a wide variety of political perspectives have thought that the Constitution needed updating.
 Another way to think about it is that there may have been an extraordinary number of ill-advised proposals to amend the Constitution, and these proposals were justly defeated.
 That’s a matter of political perspective.
-Still, another way to think about it is that the difficulty in amending the Constitution puts the United States in the unenviable position of being stuck with a founding document that reflects pre-modern understandings of how to organize a society.
+What isn’t really debatable is that the difficulty in amending the Constitution puts the United States in the unenviable position of being stuck with a founding document that reflects pre-modern understandings of how to organize a society.
 Even if we ascribe genius to the founders, they were still people who did not have our modern understandings of democracy and equal rights.
 That’s a problem.
 A final perspective to consider is that, by being so bloody difficult to amend, the Constitution stands as an obstacle to improving the lives of ordinary Americans.

 Amending the Constitution

-How can the Constitution be amended?
-Basically, there are four possibilities situated in two pathways, all of which are spelled out in Article V of the Constitution.
+The process for amending the Constitution puts up many obstacles.
+Basically, there are four amendment possibilities situated in two pathways, all of which are spelled out in Article V of the Constitution.
 One pathway starts in the Congress and the other with the states.
 Both pathways need sufficient states to ratify the amendment for it to go into effect.

 - The House and the Senate both must pass the amendment by a two-thirds majority vote.
 If that happens, then the amendment needs to pass by a simple majority of 50 percent, plus one vote, in three-quarters or thirty-eight of the state legislatures to go into effect.

 - The House and the Senate both must pass the amendment by a two-thirds majority vote.
 If that happens, then the amendment needs to be accepted at state-level conventions in three-quarters or thirty-eight state conventions to go into effect.